Cr4O13/easy-gauges/README.md

 ## Requirements

-- Release asset .tar file from this Github
+- Release asset .tar file from this Github account
 - A licensed version of Air Manager or Air Player 4.1.3
-- A flight fimulator application
+- A flight simulator application
 - A external editor (Notepad++ recommended)

 Platforms: Any platform supported by Air Manager (tested under Windows 10 Home)